 - Money Duo: it’s a savings plan for just two people; you can save with whomever you want on this plan.

 - Collections: This feature allows you and your friends to save a specific amount regularly.
 You are also not restricted to that amount; you can always save more than the specified amount.
 When this plan reaches maturity, you will be paid the amount you saved as an individual with the accrued interest.

 This plan is the same as the Regular Savings plan, but it doesn’t accumulate interest.
-This feature is designed for Muslim users on the platform who simply want to save and not earn interest on their savings.
+This feature is designed for Muslim users on the platform; people who simply want to save without accruing interest.
 Halal Savings and Regular Savings also share the same rule; users can’t withdraw from either of these plans till their maturity date.